simoninireland/introduction-to-epidemics/src/model.md

 borne in mind".
 ```
 This all sounds like modelling is a horrible mess.
 But the situation
 isn't hopeless.
+We just need to be careful.

-We need to be careful.
 The results we get from any model, of any kind,
 are tentative and suggestive and can generate insight into the system
 the model is seeking to represent, whether concretely or
 abstractly.
 There will always be factors outwith the model's